Блог

 For temporary lines and knot-tying basics, keep it simple: round turns plus two half-hitches, with a small stopper at the end to prevent slipping.
 This difference in setup is noticeable when the load shifts during a turn, and you can fix it with a quick tug and reposition.
 This approach works well on busy piers and when the crew needs to move fast.

 Dealing with jams: if a line becomes jammed, ease tension, back the line around the post, and re-seat with a simple stopper loop.
 This reduces risk of damage to fittings and prevents the line from snapping during heavy weather.
-Having a routine like this minimizes worry and speeds up recovery, especially when the crew handles more tasks on deck.
+Having a routine like this minimises worry and speeds up recovery, especially when the crew handles more tasks on deck.

 Feeling Tied Up?
 6 Core Nautical Knots Every Boater Should Know

 Start with a Bowline on a post to form a solid loop that holds when load increases.
 Wrap the working end through the loop and around the standing part, producing a release that is still reliable on a vessel.
-Practice with a line on boats, using one hand to twist and set the turn.
+Practise with a line on boats, using one hand to twist and set the turn.
 Test by pulling opposite directions; the post should keep the line in place and the loop should stay solid.
 There is enough margin to stay safe during docking.

-Clove Hitch anchors to a post, cleat, or another fixed point, and it holds best with constant tension.
+The Clove Hitch anchors to a post, cleat, or another fixed point, and it holds best with constant tension.
 Start by circling the post with a turn, then cross over and add a second turn to bite into itself.
 Finish with a half hitch for extra security when anchoring or docking.
 It’s fast for sailors when directions demand quick securing, but add a backup if there’s heavy load.

-Square Reef tie joins two lines of almost equal diameter, delivering a clean, compact connection that holds well when pulled in opposite directions.
+The reef knot joins two lines of almost equal diameter, delivering a clean, compact connection that holds well when pulled in opposite directions.
 Make sure both ends wrap under the same bight and finish snug.
 This type is best for joining lines on deck or when a simple, sturdy join is needed.
 If the load increases, add a backup or switch to a stronger join.

 Sheet Bend links lines of different diameter without creating a bulky lump.
 Start with a loop in the larger line, pass the smaller line through, around the loop, and back through itself.
 Tighten evenly and test by pulling in different directions.
 It stays useful when you need to connect a spare line thrown from a halyard or during anchoring, and it works even if one line is twisted.

-Two Half Hitches around a post give a solid, quick securing when anchoring or docking.
+Two Half Hitches round a post give a solid, quick securing when anchoring or docking.
 Make a round turn, then add a second half hitch through to the standing part.
 This approach is easy for sailors to repeat and works best when the line is under tension.

-Bowline: Works with Natural and Synthetic Lines
+Bowline: Works with Natural and Synthetic Ropes

 Use a bowline loop to secure a line quickly and reliably under load, and untie easily when the pressure is off.
 It works with braided or natural lines, making it versatile for a sailboat or small vessel.